Eye Protection: Questions Answered and Why It’s Very Important

 It kind of makes those safety goggles and white sneakers a little more appealing.

 Let’s talk about eye protection, what it is, and why it’s very important.
 We’ll also give you some options for protective eyewear that won’t compromise your killer style.
+First, let’s cover some of the most common eye protection-related questions so you know what to do when and if you sustain an eye injury.

 What Is Eye Protection?